 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
 The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading This Week’s Flash Fiction Contest!
-Write a Drabble & Win!
+Include each … Continue reading Write A 100-Word Story!
+Tell Your Friends!
+Win A Prize!

 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
-The Rules!
-Write a drabble.
+The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading This Week’s Apples To Apples Drabble Contest!
+Include each … Continue reading Tell A Story In One Hundred Words!

 By TLC Nielsen Are you a Writer Gone Wrong?
 10 minute novelists are an upbeat, happy group of writers striving to be all they can word-ly be.
 But unbeknownst to many is another, small group of writers who hoard their words, shudder from social interaction with other (competing) authors, and cannot restrain themselves from talking/chatting/emailing … Continue reading Five Signs To Keep Writers From Going Wrong

 In her book, Organize Your Life and More, Christina Scalise said, “Clutter is the physical manifestation of unmade decisions fueled by procrastination.”
 I totally agree with this.
 I think that to be organized, one should make decisions, sometimes quickly.
 Sometimes painfully.
 To get rid of your clutter, or to get more organized, I suggest you take … Continue reading Quick Decisive Moves That Will Help You Get Organized